coycatrett/hatcher-sols/README.md

 2. To help others studying algebraic topology and to document my solutions.
 I love math, especially algebraic topology, and I love helping others with math.

 I hope that this website serves some as a complementary reference for students/studiers of algebraic topology using Hatcher's book.

-This book has a reputation for being a somewhat difficult introduction to algebraic topology.
-To that end, each exercise has hints that aim to help solve a particular exercise.

 ## Implementation